Davoodeh/jelal/README.md

 - Add a class based C++ intermediate.
 - Add Github build tools, lints, formatters and Clippy!
 - Add Windows and MacOS support
+- Add tests to cmake for all the build types
+- Add linting commands to cmake
+- Remove the NON_LEAP_CORRECTION unsupported expression (array) warning in cbindgen
+- Implement add_m and sub_m
+- Copy terminology and inner structures from a library like Chrono instead of this handmade stuff